JonathanThorpe/httpmon_kafka_pgsql/README.md

 ### Monitoring Agent / Producer
 Design considerations of the Monitoring Agent/Producer are as follows:
 * Makes use of asynchronous I/O (asyncio, aoihttp, aiokafka) to perform asynchronous monitoring of multiple HTTP(S) URLs simultaneously without the overheads of running a traditional threading model.
-* Monitors each URLs with different specified frequencies.
+* Monitors each URL with different specified frequencies.
 * Captures HTTP response time, HTTP response code, as well as whether or not the body includes a specified regex.

 ###  Consumer / Writer